 - 1. Corporeal sound symbolism, specific intonation patterns used to reveal the internal condition of the speaker emotionally and physically.
 This category includes sounds that are symptomatic unintentional, such as hiccough, sound of feeling, interjection, and sound that related to the emotional and physical condition. - 2.
 Imitative sound symbolism represents onomatopoeic words and phrases in nature and environment, such as bang, knock-knock bow-wow.
-In the representation of sounds and movements that are repeated, reduplication is often used, such as the sound ding-dong. - 3.
+In the representation of sounds and movements that are repeated, reduplication is often used, such as the sound dingdong. - 3.
 Synesthetic sound symbolism means using sound to symbolize the non-acoustic phenomena, such as movement, size and shape.
-For example, many languages in the world show to take advantage of the relationship between the small size of the vowel [i], and the large size of the vowel [a].
+For example, many languages in the world show to take advantage of the relationship between the small size of the vowel [i], and the large size of the vowel [a]. - 4.
+Conventional sound symbolism is analogical on phoneme associations a certain groups with particular meaning.
+These categories are arbitrary and conventional.
+For example in English, gl- prefix in the word glitter, glow, glisten, glimmer, is connected with the meaning of the light.
+This case is not found in languages that do not have prefix consonant gl-.
+Therefore, this case is language-specific, and this phenomenon is commonly called phonestemic.